Find My Footwear

 5. Saucony Guide 18 – Best Stability Shoe for Daily Miles

-6. Saucony Ride 18 – Best Durable Workhorse Daily Trainer
+7. Saucony Endorphin Azura – Best Non-Plated Daily Trainer

 My Saucony Shoe Rotation

-1. Saucony Hurricane 24 – Stable Daily Trainer for Cushioned Easy/Recovery Runs
+1. Saucony Hurricane 25 – Best Stable Daily Trainer for Cushioned Easy/Recovery Runs

-Easy runs are where the real magic happens.
-It’s during those longer, slower miles that you build your engine.
-For these low heart, conversational runs where you feel like you could keep running longer, most runners reach for shoes that prioritise cushion, comfort and protection.
+It’s in the big volume easy miles where the real magic happens.
+Those longer, slower miles build your engine.
+And the key is to rack up as many of those as you can without digging yourself into a hole.
+For these low heart rate, conversational runs where you feel like you could keep running longer, most runners reach for shoes that prioritise cushion, comfort and protection.
 Think saloon car comfort.
 The Hurricane delivers that.

 Also Available at